robinsonlabuzh/robinsonlabuzh.github.io/README.md

 ### Pull requests

 Please do not push to master.
-To use a separate branch instead you could run this locally
+Instead, create a separate branch locally, add your changes to this branch, push it to GitHub and create a pull request in the master branch.
+This pull request needs to be reviewed by someone else in the group, who will also merge it into the master branch if he or she approves the changes.
+The procedure is described in more detail below.

+First make sure that you have the latest changes to the master branch available locally, and create a new branch from this state (replace <new_branch_name> with the name you want to give your branch.
+Ideally this should describe what changes you are intending to make):

 ```
 git checkout master